Search This Blog

 In Buenos Aires, soccer is like religion, and the best-known clubs are River Plate, Boca Juniors, Independiente, Racing Club and San Lorenzo.

-Buenos Aires has more soccer stadiums than any other city, including El Monumental, which hosted the final of the 1978 FIFA World Cup.
+Buenos Aires is home to some of the most iconic stadiums in the world, such as La Bombonera and El Monumental, which hosted the final of the 1978 FIFA World Cup.

-As of 2012, Buenos Aires had more psychologists per capita than any other city in the world.
+Buenos Aires has more psychologists per capita than any other city in the world.
+It is often referred to as the "psychoanalytic capital of the world" due to its large number of therapists.

 Source Studyandliveinba.wordpress.com/